-He began this series as a fundraising venture for the Revelstoke Historical Railway Society in 2018.
+Mayer began the CPR on the Revelstoke Division Series as a fundraising venture for the Revelstoke Historical Railway Society in 2018.
 This series has become very popular due to the depth and quality of research he puts into each volume.

 A limited number of these books are available through the Museum Store.
 For those unable to purchase them on-site, the Museum is able to arrange for mail orders.
 Please visit our online store to order.